Accelerated Affine-Invariant Convergence Rates of the Frank-Wolfe Algorithm with Open-Loop Step-Sizes: Strong -growth and (relaxed) gaps -growth

 The results derived in this section characterize the acceleration of \fw{} with open-loop step-sizes when the gaps $(m,r)$-growth property is satisfied.
-It remains to discuss sufficient conditions for the weak $(m,r)$-growth and relaxed weak $(m,r)$-growth properties to be satisfied.
+It remains to discuss sufficient conditions for the gaps $(m,r)$-growth and relaxed gaps $(m,r)$-growth properties to be satisfied.

-\subsection{Gaps growth setting: objective satisfies Hölderian error bound and optimum lies in the relative interior}